Your shopping cart

 During Fjällräven Classic Sweden, the Right of Public Access (Allemansrätten) allows camping almost anywhere, as long as nature, wildlife, and fellow hikers are respected.
 You will sleep in your own tent or in the tent your group carries.

 However, after Checkpoint Kieron, you will enter Abisko National Park, where camping is strictly prohibited except at Nissunjåkk, 5 km from the finish.
-Camping is also allowed near Abiskojaure cabins, but the camp sites are limited and needs a confirmation from Checkpoint Kieron.

 For a safe and sustainable camping experience:

-- Choose flat, durable surfaces, such as gravel, dry grass, rocks, or designated campsites.
+• Choose flat, durable surfaces, such as gravel, dry grass, rocks, or designated campsites.

-- Camp near water sources, but avoid pitching your tent too close to streams and lakes.
+• Camp near water sources, but avoid pitching your tent too close to streams and lakes.

-- Be considerate of other hikers by keeping a respectful distance.
+• Be considerate of other hikers by keeping a respectful distance.

-- Leave no trace—restore the site before leaving and pack out all waste.
+• Leave no trace, restore the site before leaving and pack out all waste.

-- Use the designated toilet tents at checkpoints whenever possible.
+• Use the designated toilet tents at checkpoints whenever possible.

-(STF) cabins, you are permitted to:
+You are permitted to:

-- Purchase supplies from the cabin shops.
+• Purchase supplies from the cabin shops.

-- Dine at the Kebnekaise restaurant.
+• Dine at the Kebnekaise restaurant.

-- In case of life-threatening emergencies, contact STF staff if you are closer to a STF mountain cabin than a Fjällräven Classic checkpoint.
+• In case of life-threatening emergencies, contact STF staff if you are closer to a STF mountain cabin than a Fjällräven Classic checkpoint.

-However, you are NOT permitted to:
+You are NOT permitted to:

-- Use the toilets located by the STF mountain cabins.
+• Use the toilets located by the STF mountain cabins.

-- Use any indoor facilities within the STF mountain cabins.
+• Use any indoor facilities within the STF mountain cabins.

-- Stay in the cabins for shelter.
+• Stay in the cabins for shelter.

-- Wait inside the cabins for helicopter transport (for evacuation).
+• Wait inside the cabins for helicopter transport (for evacuation).
 Unless medically motivated.

 Further:

-- In all cases of emergencies, seek shelter (set up your tent), get energy, and keep warm.
+• In all cases of emergencies, seek shelter (set up your tent), get energy, and keep warm.
 Connect with Fjällräven Classic staff for consultation.

-- Only use the toilets at Fjällräven Classic checkpoints (STF toilets are not sizeable enough to accommodate Fjällräven Classic).
+• Only use the toilets at Fjällräven Classic checkpoints (STF toilets are not sizeable enough to accommodate Fjällräven Classic).

-- All other use of STF mountain cabins is for members of STF or guests who have paid a fee.
+• All other use of STF mountain cabins is for members of STF or guests who have paid a fee.

 Leave No Trace